bitrix24/b24restdocs/api-reference/crm/quote/crm-quote-fields.md

 {% note alert "TO-DO _not exported to prod_" %}

-- examples are missing (there should be three examples - curl, js, php)
+- missing examples (there should be three examples - curl, js, php)
-- response in case of error is missing
+- missing error response
-- response in case of success is missing
+- missing success response

 {% endnote %}